110 Italian Surnames or Last Names

 It is a word that originated from Late Latin.
 The name means ‘priest’ or ‘the high priest’.
 It is also a common Jewish name.

-Here is another Italian name originated from a Latin word (Augustus).
+Here is another Italian name that originated from a Latin word (Augustus).
 The name means someone who is ‘blessed with good omens’.

 Abella is a common habitational name heard around many places including Catalonia, Santander and Galicia.
 The name means ‘a bee’, and describe a person who is small yet active.